 This Ram handles surprisingly well, within reason, and the ride is not too bad.
 Definitely bulky, but it goes around corners with minimal fuss.
 The steering is firm and responsive, and stepping on the massive brakes is like dropping the anchor.

 But boy was it big.
 This was the enormous full-scale model, almost 22 feet long and riding on a 169-inch wheelbase.
 The interior has enough room for six adults.
 If that’s not enough, Ram offers an even-roomier Mega Cab version.

 There’s plenty of civility in here, too.
 The test truck came equipped with a full measure of electronic and luxury features, which boosted the bottom line but provided everything you could desire for full enjoyment of that vacation road trip or a day on the job site.

-BOB GOLFEN is a Phoenix-based automotive writer, formerly automotive editor for the Arizona Republic.
+BOB GOLFEN is a Phoenix-based automotive writer and former automotive editor for the Arizona Republic.

 2013 Ram 3500